-Employees who suffer any disability arising out of and in the course of theirMOU-City of Alameda & Alameda Police Officers Association Non-Sworn Unit (12-27-2018 - 6-30-2022)Page 14 of 26 employment, as defined by the Workers' Compensation Laws of the State of California, shall be entitled to disability leave while so disabled for the period of such disability to a maximum of one (1) year or retirement, whichever occurs first.
+Employees who suffer any disability arising out of and in the course of their employment, as defined by the Workers' Compensation Laws of the State of California, shall be entitled to disability leave while so disabled for the period of such disability to a maximum of one (1) year or retirement, whichever occurs first.
 Compensation benefits shall be determined and paid in accordance with the Workers' Compensation Laws of the State of California.
 Integration of leave with Workers' Compensation is to be automatic.
 For the purposes of this subsection, integration shall mean the use of accrued leave to supplement Workers' Compensation payments to the employee.
 An employee shall determine which of their accrued leaves will be used for integration.
 Available leaves for integration include sick leave, vacation, holiday or compensatory time.
 Except for benefits as provided by the Workers' Compensation Laws of the State of California and except for allowing employees to integrate accumulated leave, no additional pay or salary replacement shall be provided by the City of Alameda to the employee.